Aleksey Russkikh

-Aleksey Yuryevich Russkikh (Russian: Алексей Юрьевич Русских; born on 17 July 1968), is a Russian statesman and politician who is currently the Governor of the Ulyanovsk Oblast since 8 April 2021.
+Aleksey Yuryevich Russkikh (Russian: Алексей Юрьевич Русских; born 17 July 1968), is a Russian statesman and politician who is currently the Governor of the Ulyanovsk Oblast since 8 April 2021.
+He is a member of the Communist Party.

 Previously Russkikh served as Senator from Moscow Oblast from 2018 to 2021 and a member of the State Duma from 2007 to 2018.

 He is a candidate of Economic Sciences in 2002.

 On 2 July 2009, he was awarded the title of Honorary Citizen of the Poshekhonsky District of the Yaroslavl Oblast.

 He was the member of the board of the non-profit partnership "National Association of Organizations of Expertise in Construction" (NOEKS).

 Biography

 Aleksey Russkikh was born in Izhvesk, 17 July 1968 to a family of engineers.

 Early life

 He graduated from high school with a gold medal.
 In 1991, he graduated with honors from the mechanical engineering faculty of the Moscow State Technical University, NE Bauman with a degree in electrical engineering.